 Genesis 32:3-5 3 Then Jacob sent messengers ahead to his brother, Esau, who was living in the region of Seir in the land of Edom.
 4 He told them, "Give this message to my master Esau: 'Humble greetings from your servant Jacob.
 Until now I have been living with Uncle Laban, 5 and now I own cattle, donkeys, flocks of sheep and goats, and many servants, both men and women.
 I have sent these messengers to inform my lord of my coming, hoping that you will be friendly to me.'"
-Jacob wanted to tell Esau he is coming home.
-After all he has done to Esau and the hatred Esau had for him, he could have just come home without saying anything.
-But he wanted to make up with Esau, and so he sent a message ahead to Esau out of respect.
+Something had happened in Jacob that he wanted to alert Esau of his return.
+After all he has done to Esau and the hatred Esau had for him, he could have just returned without any notice and dealt with everything after he got back.
+But he desired reconciliation with Esau, and so he sent a message ahead to Esau out of humility and respect.
 Genesis 32:6-12 6 After delivering the message, the messengers returned to Jacob and reported, "We met your brother, Esau, and he is already on his way to meet you-with an army of 400 men!"
-7 Jacob was terrified at the news. ...
-9 Then Jacob prayed, "O God of my grandfather Abraham, and God of my father, Isaac-O Lord, you told me, 'Return to your own land and to your relatives.'
+7 Jacob was terrified at the news.
+He divided his household, along with the flocks and herds and camels, into two groups.
+8 He thought, "If Esau meets one group and attacks it, perhaps the other group can escape."
+9 Then Jacob prayed, "O God of my grandfather Abraham, and God of my father, Isaac-O Lord, you told me, 'Return to your own land and to your relatives.
 And you promised me, 'I will treat you kindly.'
 10 I am not worthy of all the unfailing love and faithfulness you have shown to me, your servant.
 When I left home and crossed the Jordan River, I owned nothing except a walking stick.
 Now my household fills two large camps!
 11 O Lord, please rescue me from the hand of my brother, Esau.
 I am afraid that he is coming to attack me, along with my wives and children.
 12 But you promised me, 'I will surely treat you kindly, and I will multiply your descendants until they become as numerous as the sands along the seashore-too many to count.' " Trust in God